 Doing the Christmas Tree Thumbprint Art :

 The student will start by taping the Christmas Tree down where they would like it on the paper.
 We used two pieces of rolled paper under the Christmas Tree shape.
-Doubled-sided tape would work well too.
+Double-sided tape works well too.

 Be sure to do fingerprints all along the edge of the shape first.
 This will help the Christmas Tree show up well at the end.